-Volcanic landscapes, Caribbean beaches and rainforests teeming with wildlife—including colourful tree frogs and birdlife—were just three aspects that excited me ahead of a visit Central America recently.
+Volcanic landscapes, Caribbean beaches and rainforests teeming with wildlife—including colourful tree frogs and birdlife—were just three aspects that excited me ahead of a visit to Central America recently.

-As an avid traveller I looked forward to the prospect of experiencing destinations around both Costa Rica and El Salvador.
+As an avid traveller, I looked forward to the prospect of experiencing destinations around both Costa Rica and El Salvador.

-In addition to visiting coffee estates and taking a look inside of the crater of a volcano, the journey provided an opportunity to learn more about the region’s history plus chances to try out white water rafting and zip-lining.
+In addition to visiting coffee estates and taking a look inside the crater of a volcano, the journey provided an opportunity to learn more about the region’s history plus chances to try out white water rafting and zip-lining.
 Adventure travel is growing in Central America.

 Historic sites in Central America

-Joya de Cerén, an UNESCO World Heritage Site in El Salvador, has been compared to Pompeii in Italy.
+Joya de Cerén, a UNESCO World Heritage Site in El Salvador, has been compared to Pompeii in Italy.
 Both settlements were rapidly covered by ash in volcanic eruptions, providing archaeologists with detailed insights into everyday life.
 Thanks to finds at Joya de Cerén much has been learned about Mayan life prior to the arrival of Europeans.

-At Chalchuapa, I would have a chance to peek inside of the church of Santiago, just a couple of minutes’ drive from Tazumal, a strategically important site whose history dates back eight centuries before Jesus Christ walked upon the Earth.
+At Chalchuapa, I would have a chance to peek inside the church of Santiago, just a couple of minutes’ drive from Tazumal, a strategically important site whose history dates back eight centuries before Jesus Christ walked upon the Earth.